-California Officials Warned Of Flaws In Emergency Alert System Before Deadly Mudslides
+Official Issued Grave Warning About Emergency Alert System Before Mudslides Struck Southern California

 Last fall, 44 people died in a Northern California firestorm that erupted late at night and without warning.
 Dozens of residents said the only warning they received was the smell of smoke and orange glow outside their windows, as officials struggled to get the dire message out using various methods.

 As wind-driven flames raced toward homes in the city of Santa Rosa, county officials opted not to send an alert to residents out of fear it would cause widespread panic and confusion.
-Twenty-two people died in the fire and the state is conducting a review of the now widely-criticized decision.
+Twenty-two people died in the fire and the state is conducting a review of the now widely criticized decision.

 Nearly a week later, as the fires still burned in the hills of Northern California, Sens.
 Dianne Feinstein and Kamala Harris sent a sharp letter to the FCC espousing the same concerns over the alert system as Lewin.